 Charged with Prostitution or Solicitation?

 Have you, a friend or a loved one been arrested for Solicitation of Prostitution or Promoting Prostitution in Fort Worth, Texas or the surrounding cities in North Texas?
-If so, call The Hampton Law Firm now to speak to Jeff Hampton about your legal options!
+If so, call The Hampton Criminal Defense Attorneys, PLLC now to speak to Jeff Hampton about your legal options!

 Tarrant County Vice Units make it a practice to conduct sting operations targeting individuals involved in prostitution at clubs, adult entertainment establishments, massage parlors, escort services and internet advertisements.
 In fact, the most common sting operation is internet advertisements and chat rooms.
 Undercover officers will work the internet baiting men and women into conversations that are sexual in nature.
 Over a period of minutes or hours, the conversation will become more graphic and specific in nature and invitations to meet up for a possible sexual encounter will take place.